-- Forensic Archaeology and Crime Scene Investigation (20 Credits)
+- Forensic Archaeology and Crime Scene Investigation Core (20 credits)

 The MSc award can be obtained with enhanced professional training (MSc without dissertation) in which case, the following modules are taken instead of the Dissertation:

-- Advanced Fieldwork Programme for CSI (30 Credits)
+- Advanced Fieldwork Programme for CSI Option (30 credits)

-- Independent Research Paper for CSI 2 (20 Credits)
+- Independent Research Papers for CSI Option1 (30 credits)